🍂 Black Friday Deal – Save up to 60% on your first year with Paymo!

 Now, here’s the thing that sets them apart: the timeline.
 Unlike a project, a product is not a temporary endeavor.
 It evolves and adapts to the current user’s needs to prove its utility and avoid being retired.
 Hence, it can include several projects that aim to maintain, improve, or diversify it.

-Also, both types of managers constantly look for new and effective ways to work in a hybrid setting or for tips on how to work remotely.
+Also, both types of managers constantly look for new and effective ways to work in a hybrid setting, how to employ effective time tracking, or tips on how to work remotely.

 Let’s move forward and see how differences play out regarding their roles and responsibilities.